siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/1110-how-to-install-mariadb-on-almalinux.md

 url: install-mariadb-almalinux
 draft: false
 tags:
   - AlmaLinux
 categories:
   - Linux
   - Linux How-to
-type: docs
-prev: null
-next: null

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-toc: true
 keywords:
   - AlmaLinux
   - mariadb
-excludeSearch: false
-sidebar:
-   open: true

 featured_image: /images/almalinux.webp
 ---
 MariaDB, an open-source relational database management system, is a widely popular alternative to MySQL.
 Known for its performance, scalability, and reliability, MariaDB is a favored choice for web applications, data warehousing, and analytics.
 AlmaLinux, a CentOS replacement, offers a stable and secure platform for hosting MariaDB databases.